Pediatric Dentistry

 - 0–2 years: Choose an infant toothbrush with a small head and soft bristles.

-- 6 years and above: As permanent teeth begin to emerge, choose a child toothbrush with a small head and fine bristles to thoroughly clean the back teeth.
+- Age 6 and up: This is when permanent teeth begin to erupt.
+Choose a brush with a small head and fine bristles to ensure the back molars can be cleaned thoroughly.

-Replace the toothbrush when the bristles start to splay.
-Depending on the oral condition, special-shaped toothbrushes or auxiliary cleaning tools (dental floss, interdental brushes) may also be necessary.
-Feel free to consult our staff for more information.
-We also provide information on “recommended toothbrushes for children.”
+A toothbrush should be replaced when the bristles begin to splay.
+Depending on the oral condition, special-shaped brushes or auxiliary cleaning tools (dental floss, interdental brushes, etc.) may be necessary.
+For details, please feel free to consult our staff.
+We also provide information such as “recommended toothbrushes for children.”

 ③ Concern about Children’s Dental Alignment|Early Consultation is Recommended

-As children’s teeth transition from baby teeth to permanent teeth and their jaws grow, their dental alignment changes significantly.
-“Consultation on children’s dental alignment” is one of the most common concerns at SACHI Dental Clinic.
-In particular, please consult us early in the following cases:
+As primary teeth transition to permanent ones and the jaw grows, a child’s tooth alignment changes significantly.
+“Consultation for children’s tooth alignment” is one of the most common concerns we receive at SACHI Dental Clinic.
+Please consult us early, especially in the following cases:

 - Permanent teeth are emerging from under the baby teeth